dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **What are the advantages of using JOSE for the Client to authenticate to the AS and a resource?**

     Both Registered Clients and Dynamic Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as a Dynamic Client can create an ephemeral key pair.
 Using asymetric cryptography also allows each instance of a Registered Client to have its own private key if it can obtain a certificate binding its public key to the public key the AS has for the Client.
 Signed tokens can be passed to downstream components in a AS or RS to enable independent verification of the Client and its request.
+The AS Initiated Sequence {{ASInitiatedSequence}} requires a URL safe parameter, and JOSE is URL safe.

 1. **Why does the AS not return parameters to the Client in the redirect url?**